UDPATE: All slides and videos have been posted on the Spark Summit website, check them out!

 Day Two Highlights

 The second day of the Spark Summit kicked off with a keynote featuring Matei Zaharia, the creator of Spark and co-founder / CTO of Databricks, who provided an overview of the upcoming Spark 2.0.
 Databricks co-founder and CEO Ali Ghodsi took the stage after Matei to announce the beta release of Databricks Community Edition, a free version of our cloud-based Spark platform with the goal of making Spark easy to learn and accessible to the everyone.
-The announcement ended with an exciting demo of the Community Edition by Michael Armbrust of Databricks, which you can watch on-demand here (the demo notebook is here).
+The announcement ended with an exciting demo of the Community Edition by Michael Armbrust of Databricks, which you can watch on-demand here.
 The other prominent industry keynotes from Hortonworks, IBM, and SAP highlighted the increased level of Spark adoption they are seeing and how it is accelerating innovation and growth in the enterprise.

 Slides from the keynotes from Day Two: